 These modules are followed by a test on knowledge and melanoma diagnosis through image identification.

-The information presented is relevant to a broad range of non-dermatologists and primary care providers, including physician assistants, general practitioners, internists and nurse practicioners.
+The information presented is relevant to a broad range of non-dermatologists and primary care providers, including family physicians, internists, physician assistants and nurse practitioners.

 - Identify high-risk patients